lifewinning/networks.land/point-arena.md

 ###Other Possible Collaborators

 - Sam Kronick/Disk Cactus--frequently aforementioned infrastructure friend running a studio in Oakland, is insanely stoked to be involved, has useful Point Arena connections.
+	- 	Im down.
+Will let you lead on this as you know him.

 - Jenna Burrell--professor at Berkeley iSchool, doing cool things, hasn't responded to my email.